 Meribel has a great expanse of easy ski areas.
 In fact, over half of the resort is made up of green or blue runs.
 This means it is the ideal place to reintroduce yourself to skiing or boarding.

 Finding Your Ski Legs in Meribel

 For those looking to get going on the greens there are two main areas to head and 9 great pistes to choose from:

 The Blanchot piste, winding its way passed Meribel’s airport provides a very wide, gentle slope, perfect for warming up those legs.
 Accessed at the top of the Rhodos gondola, you can enjoy the forested scenery all the way down to the Altiport chairlift, which will quickly whisk you back up to do it all again.

 Meribel Motteret, which sits above the main town centre is another great option.
 After a fairly drastic refurb this summer, Motteret is now even more accommodating with a wide beginner area served by a magic carpet.
 Take the Tougnette 1 gondola up and make your way slowly down to Motteret through the Rue de Chalet.
 Take a breather, grab a hot chocolate then carry on down to Meribel on La Truite, a.k.a The Trout, an easy green ride all the way home.

 For those feeling brave enough for blues, you have the choice of 34 different pistes.
 Our favourites are Faon and Choucas, both located off the top of Tougnette 2 and great first thing on freshly pisted snow.
 Get out on the corduroy and feel like a true ski hero within minutes down these lovely runs.

 Still concerned about hitting the slopes?
-Join our 2 hour Find your Ski Legs or Find you Board Legs lessons at the start of your holiday, to help set you up for a great week of skiing or boarding.
+Join a group lesson to jump start your ski holiday and set yourself up for a great week of skiing or boarding.